MulliganFunding/boilermaker-servicebus/docs/getting-started/installation.md

 ## Azure ServiceBus Setup

 You'll need an Azure ServiceBus namespace and queue.
-If you don't have these set up yet, see our [Azure Setup Guide](../guides/azure-setup.md).

-### Required Environment Variables
+### Environment Variables

-Set these environment variables for your application:
+You can set these environment variables for your application or specify them elsewhere in your app:

 ```bash
 export SERVICE_BUS_NAMESPACE_URL="https://your-namespace.servicebus.windows.net"